What are sports supplements?

 Can cause diarrhoea, nausea, and bloating, excessive salt intake

-These are the most popular supplements used, especially by bodybuilders and weight trainers.
+These are the most popular sports supplements used, especially for bodybuilding and by weight trainers.
 In fact, any sporting activity especially in the power and high-performance range requires more active metabolism and an increased protein intake as the muscle tissues are likely to undergo more strain and tears.

 The protein supplement amount may vary depending on the type of sport and the load structure although this additional demand can be met by a nutritious, balanced diet also.
 However, a timed intake of this supplement type can vastly improve the muscle cell recovery rate in many athletes, as well as improve the muscle growth and maintenance.

 Lactalbumin refers to the protein fraction in milk (share about 14-24%) and obtained from whey and is therefore most commonly known as “whey protein”.
 In comparison with the other protein sources, lactalbumin is digested quite rapidly.